How food innovators are finding ways to reduce food waste

 JOI's nut pastes in their fully compostable packaging.

 With JOI, making your own plant-based milk has never been easier or less wasteful.
 JOI is a company that created shelf-stable, smooth nut pastes that can be blended with water to make fresh milks in the comfort of your home.
 The only ingredients are nuts, depending on the type you order, and eliminate packaging, food spoilage, and maintain the nutritional value of the plant-based milk.

 Sufresca , an Israeli startup, created an edible coating for fresh products to maintain their shelf life.
 The coating itself is safe, bio-based and biodegradable .
 The liquid formulations that make up the coatings are specified for the type of produce, including coatings for tomatoes, cucumbers, peppers, garlic bulbs, pomegranate seeds, etc..
-The produce, in its coating, can be in ambient temperatures, shelf-life is extended to up to six months.
+The produce, in its coating, can be in ambient temperatures, shelf-life is extended by several weeks.